mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK with the users email and a JWT token

-<u>Validation/Authorisation</u>: An error message appears if you are not an admin or there is no user entry
+<u>Validation/Authorisation</u>: An error message appears if you are not an admin or there is no user entry.

 ![1c](docs/1c.png)